gregfoletta/Introduction-to-Statistical-Learning/Chapter_5/applied.md

 The prediction was 'Up', but the true direction was 'Down'.

 ### d)
-*Write a for loop from i = 1 to i = n, where n is the number of observations in the data set, that performs each of the following steps:
+*Write a for loop from i = 1 to i = n, where n is the number of observations in the data set, that performs each of the following steps:*
     * Fit a logistic regression model using all but the ith observation to predict Direction using Lag1 and Lag2 .
     * Compute the posterior probability of the market moving up for the ith observation.
     * Use the posterior probability for the ith observation in order to predict whether or not the market moves up.
-    * Determine whether or not an error was made in predicting the direction for the ith observation.
-If an error was made, then indicate this as a 1, and otherwise indicate it as a .*

 ```r